-The Eemian ice is folded (Dahl-Jensen et al., 2013).
+The NEEM Eemian ice is folded (Dahl-Jensen et al., 2013).
 The ice core age is therefore neither continuous nor monotonously increasing with depth.
 It has been divided into zones, each with a continuous stratigraphy.
 Three different zones overlap in the period 120.5 - 119.5 ka b2k and two in 119.5 - 118.5 ka b2k.
 They can be used as replicate measurements for investigating measurement uncertainty.
-The ice in the different zones has been deposited at different locations.
+The ice in the different zones have been deposited at different locations.
 Radio echo sounding images show that fold structures are typically around 25 km long (Dahl-Jensen et al., 2013, Fig. 3f).
-This is therefore roughly the distance between the zones before the folding.
+This is therefore roughly the distance between zones before folding.
 The distance between the original deposition locations is approximately the prefolding distances multiplied by the strain factor.
 As the strain factor at the bottom of the unfolded ice is 0.07 (Rasmussen et al., 2013), the deposition distance between the zones is on the order of kilometres.
 The different zones have therefore experienced the same deposition conditions.
-This means that they show not only instrument uncertainty, but also also local deposition variability, similar to what was investigated by Gfeller et al. (2014).
+This means that they only instrument uncertainty and local deposition variability, similar to what was investigated by Gfeller et al. (2014).